School of Human Services

 - Christian Ministry Leadership

-Building on a CSWE-accredited Bachelor of Social work program, which has graduated more than 400 social workers in the last five years, a Master of Social Work is being offered at limited locations in Michigan beginning in August, while completing its accreditation process.
+Building on the CSWE-accredited Bachelor of Social work program, which has graduated more than 400 social workers in the last five years, SAU is offering a Master of Social Work at limited locations in Michigan beginning in August, while completing its accreditation process.
+Additionally, SAU is now offering an online BSW.
 Spring Arbor University’s program in family studies, both undergraduate and graduate, is one of the largest such programs in the nation, while the Bachelor of Science in Nursing degree completion program has more than 650 alumni, and the Master of Science in Nursing will soon graduate its third class. three tracks for students to choose: Nurse Practitioner, Education, and MBA.

 Under the tutelage of Tammy Dindoffer, Dean of School of Human Services, the School of Human Services seeks to further its reputation of excellence and innovation to meet the educational needs of those working in the diverse sector of human services.
 “We offer the unique perspective of intertwining faith, social justice and ethical reasoning throughout our subject matter, while drawing upon the strengths of each of our cognate disciplines.
 We are looking forward to an exciting and productive future of service to our students and to our community,” says Dindoffer.